Melkite Greek Catholic Apostolic Exarchate of Argentina

 Melkite Greek Catholic Apostolic Exarchate of Argentina is an Apostolic Exarchate (missionary pre-diocesan jurisdiction) of the Melkite Greek Catholic Church covering all of Argentina for its Byzantine Rite.

 It is immediately subject to the Melkite Catholic Patriarchate of Antioch.
-It is currently governed by Bishop Ibrahim Salameh, SMSP.
+It is currently governed by Jean Abou Charouche, SMSP.

 Territory and statistics

 Apostolic Exarchate to the Melkites has jurisdiction over all the faithful of the Melkite Greek Catholic Church in Argentina.
 Its cathedral episcopal see is the Cathedral of Saint George in the city of Córdoba, Argentina.
 In 2023 there were 339,125 baptized.

 Parishes

 The territory is divided into three parishes: